openshift-labs/learn-katacoda/intro-openshift/transferring-files/02-downloading-files-from-a-container.md

 ``POD=`oc get pods --selector app=blog -o custom-columns=name:.metadata.name --no-headers`; echo $POD``{{execute}}

-To create an interactive shell within the same container running the database, you can use the ``oc rsh`` command, supplying it the name of the pod.
+To create an interactive shell within the same container running the application, you can use the ``oc rsh`` command, supplying it the name of the pod.

 ``oc rsh $POD``{{execute}}